-Location Indiana, United States

-Name 10 mile section of the Interstate 65

-Timeframe January to April 2012

-Outputs Reversible lanes and the ramp metering strategies improved traffic conditions on the motorway in the major flow direction.
-Implementation of the HOV lane strategy resulted in improved traffic flow conditions on the HOV lanes but aggravated congestion on the general purpose (GP) lanes.
+Location Indiana, United States Name 10 mile section of the Interstate 65 Timeframe Historic data collected from January to April 2012 Report published August 2014 Outputs Results from this analysis indicated that reversible lanes and the ramp metering strategies improved traffic conditions on the motorway in the major flow direction.
+Implementation of the high occupancy vehicle (HOV) lane strategy resulted in improved traffic flow conditions on the HOV lanes but aggravated congestion on the general purpose (GP) lanes.
+The HOV lane strategy was found to be economically infeasible due to low HOV volume on these lanes.
 The reversible lane and ramp metering strategies were found to be economically feasible with positive net present values (NPV), with the NPV for the reversible lane strategy being the highest.

-Source: Paleti, Chaitanya., Peeta, Srinivas., and Sinha, Kumares.
+Source: Paleti, Chaitanya ., Peeta, Srinivas., & Sinha, Kumares.
 C. (2014).
-Identifying Strategies to Improve Lane Use Management in Indiana, Indiana Department of Transportation and Purdue University.
-Retrieved from http://ntl.bts.gov/lib/54000/54400/54426/fulltext 2.pdf
+Identifying Strategies to Improve Lane Use Management in Indiana,

+$Indiana\ Department\ of\ Transportation\ and\ Purdue\ University.\ Retrieved\ from\ http://ntl.bts.gov/lib/54000/54426/fulltext\ 2.pdf$

 Location Birmingham, United Kingdom Name M42 Active Traffic Management (ATM) Timeframe Different elements of the ATM system have come online since construction began in 2003.
 Evaluation report was completed in 2009 when the system was fully operational.
 Outputs 9% increase in observed capacity 9-24% reduction in travel times 22% reduction in the variability of travel times vehicle emissions reduced between 4% and 10%.
+Source: U.S. Department of Transi portation.
+(2011).
+Managed Lane Chapter for the Freeway Management and Operations Handbook.
+Sect